DigitalSurvival/Stage7/docs/configuration options.md

     mountfs <device> <type> <mountpoint> [mountopts]

   Parameters:
-    device     - The device to mount (such as /dev/hda2 or /dev/sdb4). type       - Filesystem of device (use auto if you're not sure). mountpoint - The directory to mount the filesystem. mountopts  - Additional options to use when mounting.
+    device     - the device to mount (such as /dev/hda2 or /dev/sdb4). type       - filesystem of device (use auto if you're not sure). mountpoint - the directory to mount the filesystem. mountopts  - additional options to use when mounting.

 netmount - Mounts a network filesystem.